 For more information, please visit the Externship page on the intranet.

 Sequence and Prerequisites: Successful completion of all first year required courses.

-Evaluation: In addition to meeting the hourly work requirements, the student must timely submit all required periodic time reports, reflection papers, and a final evaluation of his or her experience.
+Evaluation: In addition to meeting the hourly work requirements, students must complete a course component and satisfactorily complete all course assignments, which may include periodic time reports, self-assessments, reflection papers, class discussions, and a final evaluation of the externship experience.